 If the Status Code field is not SUCCESS or SAE_HASH_TO_ELEMENT, the protocol instance shall silently discard the frame and send a Del event to the parent process.

-Otherwise, the password identifier, if any, shall be checked:
+Otherwise, the password identifier or protected password identifier, if any, shall be checked:

 If a password identifier is present and no password is associated with that identifier, the protocol instance shall set BadID and construct and transmit an SAE Authentication frame with status code UNKNOWN_PASSWORD_IDENTIFIER, and send a Del event to the parent process.
+If a protected password identifier is present, the protocol instance shall unwrap and unpad it.
+If unwrapping or unpadding fails, the protocol instance shall set BadID, construct and transmit an Authentication frame with status code BAD_PROTECTED_IDENTIFIER, and send a Del event to the parent process.
+If unwrapping succeeds, the unwrapped and unpadded data becomes the password identifier for this transaction.
+If no password is associated with that identifier, the protocol instance shall set BadID, construct and transmit an SAE Authentication frame with status code UNKNOWN_PASSWORD_IDENTIFIER, and send a Del event to the parent process.

 Modify 12.4.8.6.4 as indicated (REVme/D5.0 P3017 L24):